Fundamental Lemma for Data-Driven Analysis of Linear Parameter-Varying Systems: Introduction

 \section{Introduction}

-\savesectionspace Data-driven analysis and control methods are attractive to obtain system properties or stabilising controllers from data, without identifying a mathematical description of the system itself.
-One particular result by Willems et al. \cite{WillemsRapisardaMarkovskyMoor2005}, referred to as the \emph{Fundamental Lemma}, has been a stepping stone for many results in the field of data-driven analysis and control.
-This lemma uses the behavioural system theory for (Discrete-Time (DT)) Linear Time-Invariant (LTI) systems \cite{PoldermanWillems1997} to obtain a characterisation of the system behaviour, based on a single data sequence.
-More precisely, when one obtains $T$ input-output (IO) data points from an LTI system, for which the input excited all the dynamics of the system, then the Fundamental Lemma claims that the obtained data spans all possible system IO trajectories of length $L < T$.
-The success of the Fundamental Lemma is evident from the number of data-based applications for LTI systems that followed from it, such as extensions for data-based simulation and control \cite{MarkovskyRapisarda2008}, data-driven state-feedback control \cite{markovsky2007linear, dePersisTesi2020}, data-based dissipativity analysis \cite{romer2019one, koch2020provably} and data-driven predictive control \cite{coulson2019data}.
+Data-driven methods are attractive to obtain system properties or stabilising controllers from data, without identifying a mathematical description of the system itself.
+One particular result is by Willems et al. \cite{WillemsRapisardaMarkovskyMoor2005}, referred to as the \emph{Fundamental Lemma}, which has been a corner stone for many powerful methods in data-driven analysis and control.
+This lemma uses the behavioural system theory for (\emph{Discrete-Time} (DT)) \emph{Linear Time-Invariant} (LTI) systems \cite{PoldermanWillems1997} to obtain a characterisation of the system behaviour, based on a single data sequence.
+More precisely, when one obtains $T$ \emph{input-output} (IO) data points from an LTI system, where the input is \emph{Persistently Exciting} (PE), i.e., the input excited ``all dynamics'' of the system, then the Fundamental Lemma shows that the obtained data spans all possible IO solutions of length $L < T$.
+For LTI systems, this has led to numerous results including (but not limited to) data-based simulation and control \cite{MarkovskyRapisarda2008}, data-driven state-feedback control \cite{markovsky2007linear, dePersisTesi2020}, data-based dissipativity analysis \cite{romer2019one, koch2020provably} and data-driven predictive control \cite{coulson2019data}.
 There exists preliminary work that aims to extend the Fundamental Lemma towards nonlinear (NL) \cite{alsalti2021data} and Linear Time-Varying (LTV)\cite{nortmann2020data} systems.
 However, these results impose heavy restrictions on the systems as they leverage model transformations and linearisations.
-More precisely, these results are modifying the considered system in such a way that Willems' Fundamental Lemma can be applied, via e.g. feedback linearisation \cite{alsalti2021data}, redefining inputs and outputs (in the case of Wiener or Hammerstein systems) \cite{BerberichAllgower2020}, analysing every time-step of a cyclic LTV system \cite{nortmann2020data}, or by treating the nonlinearity as a disturbance, on which an a priori known deterministic bound is assumed \cite{dePersisTesi2020}.
+More precisely, these results are modifying the considered system in such a way that on the resulting LTI like description, Willems' Fundamental Lemma can be applied: using feedback linearisation \cite{alsalti2021data}, redefining inputs and outputs for Wiener or Hammerstein systems \cite{BerberichAllgower2020}, using a lumped LTI representation for cyclic LTV systems \cite{nortmann2020data}, or by treating the nonlinearity as a disturbance with a priori known norm bounds \cite{dePersisTesi2020}.
 Hence, there are no general results for NL systems analogous to those of the Fundamental Lemma.